What is Summoning?

 Summoning is a process that creates new genotypes similar to breeding, but with important differences.
 Unlike breeding, where the result is based off the parents, summoning produces a semi-randomized geno that may pull traits and markings from the summoning participants.
 The resulting geno could look completely different from the summoners, making each summon an exciting surprise.

 Outside of summoning, players can also participate in Spirit Unveiling up to 3 times per month.
-This alternative allows you to submit items for a completely random genotype without using specific characters.
+This alternative allows you to submit items for a completely random genotype without using specific characters to have a character unrelated to any other characters.

 Basic Summoning Requirements